 The question I asked myself – considering my age and health, what is my personal strength to fight this virus?

-This blog shows how I used research from newsfeed to create a Machine Learning (ML) model that assesses and predicts my personal strength to fight the deadly virus.
+This blog is about how I used research from newsfeed to create a Machine Learning model that assesses and predicts my personal strength to fight the deadly virus.

-I built this application – from data to dashboard – on the Braintoy AI platform.
+I built this application – from data to dashboard – on mlOS.

 Step 1 – Data Engineering

-Data Engineering starts with loading the data, then defining a dataset, and then generating a cross-validation dataset.
-The cross-validation dataset created in Step 1 will be used in Step 2 for Machine Learning.
+This starts with loading data, defining a dataset, and then generating a cross-validation dataset.

 A master data set COVID_19_synthetic_data.csv was uploaded.